yiklungpang/rl_sim/README.md

 `roslaunch rl_demo demo.launch`

+Wait 10 seconds after the environment is launched for the initial config to be loaded, then start the movement by runnning:

+`rosrun rl_demo simple_movement.py`
-The UR5 arm will move close to the ground and a blue cube will be captured in the RGB camera

-RGB images will be saved in:
+The UR5 arm will move close to the blue cube and close the gripper.
+The RGB images from the camera will be saved in:

 `rl_sim/src/rl_demo/image`